SiegfriedSchmidt/OpenConnectDocker/README.md

     restart: unless-stopped
 ```

-Run this code on your computer with running docker engine
+Execute this code on your machine with docker engine running

 ```bash
 mkdir ocserv